Legal-and-General/canopy/docs/CONTRIBUTING.md

 Before you start Contributing to Canopy it is worth familiarising yourself with the [best practice](./BEST_PRACTICE.md) guidelines.

+Please do raise an [issue](https://github.com/Legal-and-General/canopy/issues) or [discussion](https://github.com/Legal-and-General/canopy/discussions) before starting a piece of work.
+Our contributors can help provide guidance to make sure your effort isn't wasted.
+It is important that the development and design implementations stay in sync and that the codebase remains consistent.
+This will help to give the codebase a long life and remain intuitive for those using it.

 ## Storybook

 Canopy uses [Storybook](https://storybook.js.org/) to enable components to be developed in isolation.
 If you are creating a new component or directive a corresponding story file will be needed.